qiboteam/qibocal/doc/source/protocols/qubit_spectroscopy.rst

 Acquisition
 ^^^^^^^^^^^

-The full acquisition procedure is described in :func:`qibocal.protocols.qubit_spectroscopy_ef.acquisition`
+The full acquisition procedure is described in :func:`qibocal.protocols.qubit_spectroscopy_ef._acquisition`

 Here is the corresponding plot:

 TODO: ADD PLOT

-The data are stored :class:`qibocal.protocols.qubit_spectroscopy.QubitSpectroscopyEFData`, which contains the signal and the phase measured for each qubit.
+The data are stored :class:`qibocal.protocols.qubit_spectroscopy_ef.QubitSpectroscopyEFData`, which contains the signal and the phase measured for each qubit.

 Post-processing procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 To extract :math:`\omega_{12}` a lorentzian fit is performed.
-Full post-processing procedure is in :func:`qibocal.protocols.qubit_spectroscopy_ef._update`.
+Full post-processing procedure is in :func:`qibocal.protocols.qubit_spectroscopy_ef.fit_ef`.

 After the post-processing the following parameters will be updated: